-- (1) Based on the best estimate of management as at the date of this MD&A. - (2) As originally estimated and disclosed in the April Short Form Prospectus. - (3) As originally estimated and disclosed in the November Short Form Prospectus. - (4) Includes resource and geological mapping, geochemical and geophysical work on additional targets, metallurgical test work, economic studies, permitting, and environmental costs, but does not include acquisition costs or general corporate and administrative expenses (including salaries, consulting fees, insurance and professional fees). - (5) Includes estimated use of proceeds for other exploration expenditures in connection with the completion of the Phase 2 expansion drill program as disclosed in the April Short Form Prospectus (\$750,000) and estimated use of proceeds for other exploration expenditures in connection with the completion of the Phase 3 expansion drill program as disclosed in the November Short Form Prospectus (\$5,350,000). - (6) Care and maintenance includes primarily payment of concession fees to the Bureau of Land Management through - (7) General, corporate and administrative expenses which include but are not limited to salaries and consulting fees, insurance and professional fees. - (8) Includes estimated use of proceeds in the April Short Form Prospectus for general corporate expenses for the 12 months following completion of the April Offering, and estimated use of proceeds in the November Short Form Prospectus for general corporate expenses for the 12 months following completion of the November Offering.
+- (1) Based on the best estimate of management as at the date of this MD&A. - (2) As originally estimated and disclosed in the April 2021 Short Form Prospectus. - (3) As originally estimated and disclosed in the November 2021 Short Form Prospectus. - (4) Includes resource and geological mapping, geochemical and geophysical work on additional targets, metallurgical test work, economic studies, permitting, and environmental costs, but does not include acquisition costs or general corporate and administrative expenses (including salaries, consulting fees, insurance and professional fees). - (5) Includes estimated use of proceeds for other exploration expenditures in connection with the completion of the Phase 2 expansion drill program as disclosed in the April 2021 Short Form Prospectus (\$750,000) and estimated use of proceeds for other exploration expenditures in connection with the completion of the Phase 3 expansion drill program as disclosed in the November 2021 Short Form Prospectus (\$5,350,000). - (6) Care and maintenance includes primarily payment of concession fees to the Bureau of Land Management through September 2024. - (7) General, corporate and administrative expenses which include but are not limited to salaries and consulting fees, insurance and professional fees. - (8) Includes estimated use of proceeds in the April 2021 Short Form Prospectus for general corporate expenses for the 12 months following completion of the April 2021 Offering, and estimated use of proceeds in the November 2021 Short Form Prospectus for general corporate expenses for the 12 months following completion of the November 2021 Offering. - (9) Includes estimated general corporate expenses until end of 2025.

-Increased estimated costs are as a result of industry-wide cost inflation and a variety of other factors.
+Increased estimated costs are as a result of industry-wide cost inflation in both material and labour, fluctuations in exchange rates, and a variety of other factors.
 In particular, exploration success at depth in the Phase 2 expansion drill program resulted in drilling of more holes at depth than originally planned (deeper holes are higher cost) as well as more directional drilling from branch holes.
 Inflation in fuel prices also increased logistical costs associated with drilling.
-However, the Company does not consider the variances to be material nor does it expect them to impact the ability of the Company to achieve its stated business objectives and milestones.
+However, the Company does not expect that the variances will impact the ability of the Company to achieve its stated business objectives and milestones.